theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

 ## Next Tasks

 With the alpha deliveries of the Framework, the Simulation Script Engine, and the Renderer, we have most of the infrastructure to get to hands-up iteration.
-However, there are several major engineering sasks that are on our docket, roughly in the order we need to do them.
-They are all potentially lengthy and complexly interrelated tasks:
+However, there are several major engineering tasks in our docket.
+They are all potentially complex time-consuming tasks:

 #### GEMSTEP SYSTEM FEATURES